cwilso/webkitAudioContext-MonkeyPatch/README.md

-This monkeypatch library is intended to be included in projects that use webkitAudioContext (instead of AudioContext), and that may use the now- deprecated bits of the Web Audio API (e.g. using BufferSourceNode.noteOn() instead of BufferSourceNode.start().
+This monkeypatch library is intended to be included in projects that use webkitAudioContext (instead of AudioContext), and that may use the now- deprecated bits of the Web Audio API (e.g. using AudioBufferSourceNode.noteOn() instead of AudioBufferSourceNode.start().

 This library should be harmless to include if the browser does not have the unprefixed "AudioContext" implemented.
 If unprefixed AudioContext is